openstack/heat/doc/source/template_guide/hot_spec.rst

     of a function.
 See :ref:`hot_spec_intrinsic_functions` for details about the functions.
     This attribute is required.

+condition
+    To conditionally define an output value.
+None value will be shown if the condition is False.
+    This attribute is optional.

+    Note: Support ``condition`` for output is added in the Newton version.

 The example below shows how the IP address of a compute resource can be defined as an output parameter